patrickmaynard/fun-with-users/README.md

 High-priority TODO items:

-* Refactor tests.
-There's some duplication of code now.
+x Refactor tests to remove duplication of code.
 * Add an endpoint to the API group controller that allows an admin to list all users in a group.
 * Update test logic to cover edge cases.
 * Fix/add integration tests for RUD operations on API user endpoints.